-To give the placesetting a little extra pizazz I tucked a pick of stars between the plates!
+To give the place setting a little extra pizzazz I tucked a pick of stars between the plates!
 Sorta looks like fireworks!

 These beautiful and well made star napkins (Wm-Sonoma) are paired with napkins that match the tablecloth (HomeGoods).
 The napkin rings (Wm-Sonoma, on sale!) were a plain white wicker.
 I cut apart one of the star picks and hot glued 3 stars to each napkin ring.
 TaDa!
 New napkin rings!

 Big ball jar mugs of homemade lemonade are garnished with lemons and mint!
 Lids can be screwed on to make them easy to transport and to keep spills off of the picnic area too!